A couple of days ago I learned about the 7 Levels of Delegation in the Management 3.0 book by Jurgen Appelo.

 I want you to take responsibility over area X. I trust you to do this much better than me, so you don’t even need to report the progress or status back to me.
 I trust you.

-For me it’s very important to use those exact words.
-By saying “I trust you”, twice, I make a deal with the person I talk to.
+For me, it’s very important to use those exact words.
+By saying “I trust you,” twice, I make a deal with the person I talk to.
 And towards myself.
 If I later make sure that they do it as I would have done it, or ask about the progress (and ask them to go faster) or make sure they report the final state to me (so that I can sign it off as Good ™) – I break the trust.
-I fail them and I fail myself.
+I fail them, and I fail myself.

-By saying “I trust you” I reinforce this for myself.
-And when I’m about to “go down there and check on them”, its easy to remember.
+By saying “I trust you,” I reinforce this for myself.
+And when I’m about to “go down there and check on them,” it’s easy to remember.
 Sometimes I say it out loud.

 No Marcus – you trust them.
 Don’t go there.
 They are awesome.